What is Zero Trust Architecture? 9 Steps to Implementation

 6. Identify solutions

-The solution you choose should be based on the previous steps because different tools enable different business goals.
-According to NIST, the primary questions you should ask yourself when making the decision are:
+Your solution should be based on the previous steps because different tools enable different business goals.
+According to NIST SP 800-207, the primary questions you should ask yourself when making the decision are:

 - Does the solution require that components be installed on the client asset?